 Support Small Businesses in Downtown Evansville

 Downtown restaurants and shops have created a safe environment for shoppers and their employees, with adherence to CDC guidelines, increased sanitation efforts and social distancing.
-These include employees wearing face masks and asking customers to wear a mask upon entry, hand sanitizers, social distancing floor markers, limiting capacity at locations, temperature checks and other efforts.
+These include employees wearing face masks and requiring customers to wear a mask upon entry, hand sanitizers, social distancing floor markers, and other efforts.

-“The COVID-19 pandemic has created many challenges for businesses across the country, including those in Downtown Evansville for the entire weekend versus the traditional Small Business Saturday®.
+“This year we are promoting shopping opportunities in Downtown Evansville for the entire weekend versus the traditional Small Business Saturday®.
 We know that consumers are looking for different shopping options during the pandemic.
 Our businesses have adapted to changes in consumer preferences by expanding their offerings to include curbside delivery, online stores and virtual shopping experiences, home and office delivery and more,” said Josh Armstrong, president, EID.
 Shopping small supports real economic growth in our community through jobs, business ownership opportunities, tax base, and that an average two-thirds of every dollar ($0.67) spent at a small business in the U.S. stay in that local community.1 “Many of our Downtown businesses search out local products and ingredients, magnifying the economic impact of consumers choosing small businesses,” he added.

-About the EID – Following a 2017 petition process of member property owners, the EID was formed in 2018 to provide benefits and services to member properties paid for by a special annual assessment on these properties.
-Funds from this assessment are managed by a Board of property and business owners within the district.
-The EID builds a more active and inclusive Downtown Evansville.
-It enhances resident, consumer, investor, worker and visitor experiences in Downtown Evansville.
+Following a 2017 petition process of member property owners, the EID was formed in 2018 to provide benefits and services to member properties paid for by a special annual assessment on these properties.
+The EID builds a move active and inclusive Downtown Evansville.
+It enhances resident, consumer, investor, work and visitor experiences in Downtown Evansville.
 In 2021, the EID will lead over $200,000 in projects which improve the appearance of Downtown, in addition to marketing, advocacy and safety programs.

 1 The statistic cited is an estimate based on calculations using data on small businesses with under 100 employees from the U.S. Small Business Administration, as reported in the 2018 Small Business Economic Impact Study conducted by Econsult Solutions, Inc. (ESI) on behalf of American Express.